 The challenges faced by a modeler escalate for the designer of a modeling language.
 The designer must take the logical requirements of discrete-event simulation into account in a generalized way.
 Choices and tradeoffs exist.
-As a result, although discrete-event simulation languages are similar in broad terms, they can and typically do differ in subtle but important particulars.
+As a result, although discrete-event simulation languages are similar in broad terms, they can differ in subtle but important particulars.